 Gluten Free Yeast Baking Tips:

-- Yeast – First, be sure your yeast is gluten free.
-Red Star Platinum is NOT gluten free.
+- Yeast – First, be sure your yeast is gluten-free.
+Red Star Platinum is NOT gluten-free.
 Also, check the expiration date before you use it!

-- When To Rise The Dough – One of the biggest mistakes I see is when people rise their gluten free dough, then shape it.
+- When to Rise the Dough – One of the biggest mistakes I see is when people rise their gluten-free dough, then shape it.
 Then, they notice their dough did not rise.
-Gluten free baking is very different.
+Gluten-free baking is very different.
 With gluten free, you only get one good rise.
 It is important to shape your dough before the rise!
 This goes for bread, yeast donuts, rolls, breadsticks, bagels, etc.

 If you are making yeast bread, be sure to read my article on Gluten Free Bread Troubleshooting to avoid problems when baking.
-I also share my favorite pans and tools for making gluten free bread.
+I also share my favorite tools for making gluten free bread.

 Gluten Free Quick Bread Tips: